 Beltane’s energy, to those who are open to it, is warm, magical, sexy, and inspiring.

-The doorways between our mundane, human realm and the real, primal worlds are open.
+The doorways between our mundane, human realm and the real, primal worlds are flung open at this New Moon and eclipse threshold!
 Answer the call to explore the hidden paths of enchantment that our ancestors knew.

-Let us take deep pleasure in this beautiful time of year, and let it be a healing balm to a world of hurt.
+Surrender to the deep pleasures of this beautiful time of year, and let it be a healing balm to a world of hurt.

-Most of all, enjoy the lovely finery that our beloved Gaia has cloaked Herself in, and let yourself be seduced by Her.
+Most of all, enjoy the lovely finery that our beloved Gaia has cloaked Herself in, and allow yourself be seduced by Her.